EnterpriseDB/repmgr/autofailover_quick_setup.rst

 cluster to communicate with other repmgrd daemons.

 1. Install PostgreSQL in all the servers involved (including the server used for witness)

 2. Install repmgr in all the servers involved (including the server used for witness)

 3. Configure the Master PostreSQL

 4. Clone the Master to the Standby using "repmgr standby clone" command

 5. Configure repmgr in all the servers involved (including the server used for witness)

 6. Register Master and Standby nodes

 7. Initiate witness server

 8. Start the repmgrd daemons in all nodes

-:Note: A complete Hight-Availability design need at least 3 servers to still have
-       a backup node after a first failure.
+**Note** A complete Hight-Availability design need at least 3 servers to still have a backup node after a first failure.

 Install PostgreSQL
 ------------------